Rural Advisory Council – Province of British Columbia

 The Government of British Columbia recognizes the critical importance of rural communities to this province.
 They are the lifeblood of B.C. and government is committed to working with rural stakeholders and leaders to foster thriving rural communities.

-In response to rural B.C. needs, the Province created the Rural Advisory Council in 2014.
+In response to rural B.C. needs, the Province created the Rural Advisory Council in March of 2015.
 The council offers a strong new voice for rural citizens, ensuring that rural British Columbians have regular and meaningful input to government policy decisions on how to best support rural prosperity and thriving rural communities across B.C.

 British Columbians applied for council membership by submitting a resume and cover letter, identifying relevant business and community experience as well as expressing their personal vision for supporting rural communities.